postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 You can export audit logs as CSV files.
 By default, Postman will export all data in your audit logs from the last seven days.
 To start the export process, select **Export Audit Logs**.

 To specify certain data to export, set the filters you want in the audit logs dashboard and Postman will generate the export using those parameters.
-To filter your results, select a time period, event, and actor, then select **Export Audit Logs**.
+To filter your results, select a time range, event, and actor, then select **Export Audit Logs**.

 You will receive an email with a link to the exported audit logs.
 The link in the email will be active for 24 hours.